kubedb/docs/docs/concepts/databases/elasticsearch.md

 - `sg_action_groups.yml:` define permission groups
 - `sg_roles.yml:` define the roles and the associated permissions

 If not set, KubeDB operator creates a new Secret `{Elasticsearch name}-auth` with generated credentials and default search-guard configuration.
 If you want to use an existing secret, please specify that when creating Elasticsearch using `spec.databaseSecret.secretName`.
+Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version 0.13.0 and higher).

 ### spec.storageType